uakotaobi/bot/README.md

 the sprite images.

 ## Fun with the JavaScript Debugger

-After you start a game, his F12 or whichever key combination enables the JavaScript console on your web browser.
+After you start a game, hit F12 or whichever key combination enables the JavaScript console on your web browser.

 1. Make the computer play for you: